KaiNorberg/PatchworkOS/README.md

 ### The Init Process

-The one exception to this rule is the init process, which is special in that it is the only process "loaded" by the kernel (it is actually loaded by the bootloader and the kernel simply copies the executable into memory) since executable loading is handled in user-space.
+The one exception to this rule is the init process, which is special in that it is the only process "loaded" by the kernel (it is actually loaded by the bootloader and the kernel simply copies the executable into memory) since executable loading is handled in userspace.
 The init process is granted a `FDROOT` file descriptor to the root of `sysfs` from which it can acquire all capabilities.
-It uses these capabilities to load the RAM disk and setup user space.
+It uses these capabilities to load the RAM disk and setup userspace.

 This means that the security model forms a tree-like structure, with init having all capabilities and all child processes having some subset of those capabilities.